Date of Current Revision: July 2014

 The policy applies to all departments and all facilities that are owned by the university.

-All new construction of a new building or renovation shall utilize materials and methods which provide quantifiable conformity to sustainable construction as defined by Leadership in Energy and Environmental Design (LEED) Green Building Rating System.
+All new building construction or new renovation to existing buildings shall utilize materials and methods which provide quantifiable conformity to sustainable construction as defined by Leadership in Energy and Environmental Design (LEED) Green Building Rating System.

 Per Commonwealth of Virginia requirements, buildings and renovations shall be designed and built to obtain LEED Silver certification.

-This policy is concurrently applicable with all other university and Facilities Management policies and standards.
+This policy is concurrently applicable with all other state, university and Facilities Management policies and standards.

 Facilities Planning and Construction will establish procedures necessary to ensure compliance of this policy.

 The Senior Vice President for Administration and Finance is the final approving authority for all aspects of major new construction and renovation projects.